 '''

 SET

 DEFINE

-CHANGE SERVER IDENTIFICATION "id-string"
+CHANGE

 '''

 This privileged command specifies a brief description of the access server for access server displays (default: no identification string).

 The id-string value is a string of 1 to 40 ASCII characters.
 You must enclose the string in quotation marks ("id-string").
 To clear an identification string, enter the command with a quoted null string (" ").
 This string also appears in the welcome banner when a user logs in to the access server.